-Each member of our department is strongly committed to providing the best possible graduate orthopaedic training.
+Each member of our department is committed to providing the best possible graduate training in orthopaedic surgery.

 Orthopaedic surgery is a dynamic specialty and Cleveland Clinic’s Department of Orthopaedic Surgery is leading the way with strong programs in all subspecialty areas.

 We believe that our orthopaedic residency program is among the best in the world and that it will provide you with the skills to become one of tomorrow’s leaders in Orthopaedics.

 Congratulations to our chief class for their recent match results!

 - Iyooh Davidson, MD, Spine Surgery (Emory University)

 - Haariss Ilyas, MD, Spine Surgery (Cleveland Clinic)

 - Marcelo Siqueira, MD, Adult Reconstructive Surgery (Rothman Institute at Thomas Jefferson University)